How to become a Twitter Moments curator: Melina's story

 At Twitter we had a one tweet CV initiative where young people could send in a tweet and, if they were suitable, come in and experience life at Twitter.
 Look out for similar opportunities!

-What to expect if you want to be a web content editor
+What to expect if you want to become a twitter moments curator

 A similar role to a Twitter Moments curator is a web content editor.
 Web content editors research, write and manage an organisation’s online content, including text, images, video and other media.